-Pedro was inconsolable and laid siege to Porto, attempting to take the throne by force.
-Two years later, King Afonso died and Pedro finally became King.
+Pedro was inconsolable.
+He laid siege to Porto, attempting to take the throne by force.
+Two years later, King Afonso IV died and Pedro finally became King.
 He declared Inêz his rightful queen and – get this – had her body exhumed, crowned, and forced his conniving court to pay homage to her by kissing her decomposed hand.
 What’s more, as the legend goes, he hunted down the men who killed her and had their hearts ripped out in front of him – while he ate dinner.
 Damn.

 He had some pretty elaborate tombs made, and they sit in the church at Alcobaça.

 There is quite a bit of damage to both tombs, not shown in these pictures because I didn’t learn about what caused it until much later.
 Apparently, the French busted through here and looted the place, breaking open both tombs in search of jewels.
 Later, when the Portuguese government outlawed religious orders, neglect took its toll.

 I can’t fully express how much I loved this place.
 It’s by far been my most favorite stop in Portugal.
 It’s worth the effort to come here.
 There are buses from Leiria, but we rented a car for a few days, which made the trip here much easier.